Get the Recipes

-The timing and temperature charts in this guide, as well as all the FAQs and basic instructions, are part of our brand-new partnership with Anova, the makers of our favorite sous-vide circulator, the Anova Precision Cooker.
+The timing and temperature charts in this guide, as well as all the FAQs and basic instructions, are part of our partnership with Anova, the makers of our favorite sous-vide circulator (you can read our review here), the Anova Precision Cooker.
 You can download the Anova Precision Cooker App (it's free) to grab all this information right off your phone or tablet while you're cooking.
-And if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth.
+And if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth and WiFi.

-The Food Lab's Complete Guide to Sous-Vide Chicken Breasts
+How to Sous-Vide Chicken Breasts: The Food Lab's Complete Guide

 Chicken is easy enough to cook using traditional methods, so why would you want to cook it sous vide?
 Take a look at that chicken.
 Tender enough to cut with a butter knife, glistening with flavorful juices.
 It's got texture and flavor that just aren't attainable via traditional high-heat cooking methods.

 See, traditionally cooked chicken is penetrated by higher heat from the outside in, making it very difficult to gauge exactly what temperature it is from the edges to the center.
 This presents a problem.
 In order to ensure that the center of the chicken is cooked through and safe to eat, we inevitably overcook the outer layers, leading to that familiar dry, stringy texture.